joshjiang/go-gundam/assets/notes.md

 - ~~How do I make an interface for Bomb, Player, etc. as Pieces?
 They reuse some functions like draw, getpos, (java extends, implements)~~
 - ~~What do I use an interface for?~~
+- How do I write documentation for functions, classes, etc.?

 ## Features